-Creative Direction, Branding, UX Design, Website Management, Video, Photography, Graphic Design, Social Media, Event Design
+Creative Direction, Branding, Storytelling, UX Design, Website Management, Video, Photography, Graphic Design, Social Media, Event Design

 RESULTS relies on donors and volunteers for its successful operation.
 RESULTS had an outdated, non-mobile-friendly website (results.org) that had been mostly static for many years.
 They had about 120,000 new home page visitors a year, but very few of those were joining the organization as volunteers or donors.
 Something had to be done to dam the flood of people leaving the site without being inspired to get involved.
 I initiated and directed the entire redesign process from start to finish.